scarborough-courtney/ohimanual/tutorials/accessing_a_repo_with_github.md

 ### More Information

 The following is a diagram describing three ways in which files can be editted on GitHub.
-The third column the 'clone', 'push' and 'commit' model described above:
+The third column refers to the 'clone', 'push' and 'commit' model described above:

 |     | `github.com/ohi-science/[repo]` (web)  | `github.com/[user]/[repo]` (web) |   `~/github/[repo]` (local) |
 | --- |------------------------  | -------------------------- | -------------- |